 In late 2014, the couple took over the tenancy of The Lamb Inn, in the Cotswolds, which they described as 'a relaxed, welcoming village pub with great service, ambience and creatively home cooked food, produced in our kitchen'.
 British-inflected dishes such as comforting sticky braised Oxford Sandy and Black pork cheeks with apple, mashed potato, onion rings and cider gravy really stood out during his time here, all washed down with real ales from the nearby Wychwood Brewery.

 As a member of Slow Food UK’s Chef Alliance, Matt's passion for Britain’s natural larder shines through his food.
-Since parting ways with The Lamb Inn, Matt became the head chef at The Bell in Hampton Poyle, Oxfordshire, for a short while before taking over The Feathered Nest Inn, where he's currently shaping the menu to his own style.
+Since parting ways with The Lamb Inn, Matt became the head chef at The Bell in Hampton Poyle, Oxfordshire, for a short while before taking over The Feathered Nest Inn, where he stayed until early 2024.
+He is currently a cookery school tutor at Daylesford Organic.